-Sure, y’all, tonight is only the eve of the eve of All Hallows’ Eve.
-But it’s not too early to begin our mummy-like shuffle toward Wednesday night.
-So splash on some wolfsbane cologne, clip on your best garlic-clove earrings, slip a silver bullet, a wooden stake, and a crucifix into your pocket, open the zombie alert app on your iPhone, and let’s take a tour of the Poe parts of town.
+It’s time to begin our mummy-like shuffle toward Y’all Hallows’ Eve tonight.
+So, splash on some wolfsbane cologne, clip on your best garlic-clove earrings, slip a silver bullet, a wooden stake, and a crucifix into your pocket, open the zombie alert app on your iPhone, and let’s take a tour of the Poe parts of town.

 Dem bones, dem bones: At Pioneers Rest Cemetery, a weathered skull and crossbones on an old tombstone.

 Corner stone: The grave of Martha Daniel sits alone in the northeast corner of Pioneers Rest near the railroad tracks, as if Martha Daniel has been placed in eternal time-out.